 On a clean system with no other USB-to-serial devices connected, the serial port will appear as /dev/ttyUSB1.
-However, the numbering may change when other USB devices are connected and you have to make sure you're using the correct device number to communicate to the board's debug UART.
+However, the numbering may change when other USB devices are connected, and the user must make sure to use the correct device number to communicate to the board's debug UART.

-On Debian 8, a more foolproof way of identifying the terminal to use is the by-id mechanism.
-Once you've identified the serial number of your debugger (see 3.5.4.), you can connect to it using the autocreated path at /dev/serial/by-id/.
-The debug UART is identified as usb-AAC Microtec JTAG Debugger FTZ7QCMF-if01-port0, where FTZ7QCMF is the serial number in this case.
-Make sure you use the if01 number and not if00 as this is consumed by the OpenOCD server later.
+On Debian 8, a more foolproof way of identifying the terminal to use is the by-id mechanism using the serial number of the debugger obtained in section 3.5.3.
+When the ÅAC debugger is connected the system automatically creates named symbolic links to the device files under /dev/serial/by-id.
+The interface to use is usb-AAC Microtec JTAG Debugger FTZ70CMF-if01-port0, where FTZ70CMF is usb-AAC_Microtec_JTAG_Debugger_FTZ7QCMF-if01-port0, where FTZ7QCMF is the serial number in this case.
+The debug UART is on if01, while if00 is used for the JTAG interface (the serial device created for if00 may disappear when a debug monitor is started).